Corsenp/PyMortgageFormula/README.md

 # PyMortgageFormula

-PyMortGageFormula is a school project where we must calculate two things:
+PyMortGageFormula (Assignment 7) is a school project where we must calculate two things:

 First the Fixed Monthly Payments and the Outstanding Loan Balance